 Simplicity.
 A SaaS-based solution, like Rescue Remote Support, requires no hardware, infrastructure or software to maintain and is quick and easy to deploy.
 It should be easy to use as well, enabling technicians to perform diagnostics, transfer files or take control with a single click.

-What’s the difference between IT support and a remote help desk?
+What's the difference between enterprise-grade IT support and an enterprise-grade remote help desk?
 Honestly, not much.
 A remote help desk provides IT support.
 But when people ask this question, they’re often referring to the difference between onsite and offsite support.